Ana-Tašmētum-taklāk

 Ana-Tašmētum-taklāk (Akkadian: Ana-Tašmētum-taklāk or Ana-Tašmētu-taklak)' was a queen of the Neo-Assyrian Empire.
 She is known only from a single fragmentary inscription and it has as of yet not been possible to confidently identify which king was her husband.
 She is the only Neo-Assyrian queen known by name whose husband and dates are unknown.
-Though various identifications have been proposed, the hypothesis with the least problems is that she was the wife of one of the last Assyrian kings, Aššur-etil-ilāni (631–627 BC) or Sîn-šar-iškun (627–612 BC).
+Though various identifications have been proposed, the hypothesis with the least problems is that she was the wife of one of the last Assyrian kings, Aššur-etil-ilāni or Sîn-šar-iškun.

 Inscription

-Ana-Tašmētum-taklāk is known only from an inscription on a burnt limestone vessel from either Nineveh or the nearby Tarbisu.
+Ana-Tašmētum-taklāk is known only from an inscription on a burnt limestone vessel from either Nineveh or the nearby Tarbiṣu.
 An origin in Nineveh is more probable.
 The vessel, given the designation 55-12-5, 252, in the British Museum, is a shallow dish made for some specific, though unknown, purpose.
 The inscription runs around the top, on the flat edge of the rim.
 It is unclear if the inscription is complete (and thus only a mark of ownership of the vessel) or if it is only fragmentary and was previously longer since only about half of the circumference of the vessel is preserved.
 The inscription was first examined and identified as recording a previously unknown Assyrian queen by Irving Finkel in 2000 during a project of editing and compiling cuneiform inscriptions for a study on Assyrian stone vessels by Julian E. Reade and Ann Searight.

 The inscription on the stone vessel reads:

 [šá (?) ^{f}a-na ^{d}taš]-me-tu_{4}-[tak]-lak mí.é.gal.